paradigmxyz/reth/etc/README.md

 ### Docker Compose

-To run Reth, Grafana and Prometheus with Docker Compose, refer to the [docker docs](/book/installation/docker.md#using-docker-compose)
+To run Reth, Grafana or Prometheus with Docker Compose, refer to the [docker docs](/book/installation/docker.md#using-docker-compose)